Cardboard - Laser Cutting and Engraving

 About the cardboard material

-regular paper.
-It is conceived by laminating flat, embossed or
+It is conceived by laminating flat, embossed or corrugated paper

-corrugated cardboard (the most common one), grey cardboard, wood
+(the most common one), grey cardboard, wood cardboard and cellulose-based

 Corrugated cardboard (simple and double)